The infinitesimal multiplicities and orientations of the blow-up set of the Seiberg-Witten equation with multiple spinors: Introduction

-Coming back to~\eqref{Eq_nSW}, assume for a while that $n=2$, which simplifies the upcoming discussion somewhat.
-By~\cite{Haydys:12_GaugeTheory_jlms} (see also~\cite{HaydysWalpuski15_CompThm_GAFA}*{App.\,A}) the gauge-equivalence class $[A,\Psi, 0]$ of a solution of~\eqref{Eq_nSW} on $M\setminus Z$ corresponds, roughly speaking, to a harmonic section of $\slS/\pm1$ (Somewhat more precisely, the gauge-equivalence class $[A,\Psi, 0]$ corresponds to a $\Z/2$ harmonic spinor in the sense of~\cite{Taubes14_ZeroLoci_Arx}*{(1.3)}, see~\cite{HaydysWalpuski15_CompThm_GAFA}*{App.~A}; slightly abusing notations I refer sometimes to harmonic sections of $\slS/\pm 1$ as $\Z/2$ harmonic spinors too).
+Assume for a while that $n=2$, which simplifies the upcoming discussion somewhat.
+By~\cite{Haydys:12_GaugeTheory_jlms} (see also~\cite{HaydysWalpuski15_CompThm_GAFA}*{App.\,A}) the gauge-equivalence class $[A,\Psi, 0]$ of a solution of~\eqref{Eq_nSW} on $M\setminus Z$ can be interpreted as a $\Z/2$ harmonic spinor in the sense of~\cite{Taubes14_ZeroLoci_Arx}*{(1.3)}.
 This correspondence is important for the intended applications of the Seiberg--Witten theory with multiple spinors, see for example~\cite{Haydys17_G2SW_toappear}.
-However, by interpreting the limit $[A,\Psi, 0]$ as a harmonic section of $\slS/\pm 1$ we loose information about the background $\Spin^c$-structure (or, in our notations, about the line bundle $\sL$).
+However, by interpreting the limit $[A,\Psi, 0]$ as a $\Z/2$ harmonic spinor we loose information about the background $\Spin^c$-structure (or, in our notations, about the line bundle $\sL$).
 This raises naturally the question of how to recover this piece of information.
-Another question, which naturally appears in this context, is the following: Can any harmonic section of $\slS/\pm 1$ defined over a suitable open subset of $M$ appear as a limit of the Seiberg--Witten monopoles?
+Another question, which naturally appears in this context, is the following: Can any $\Z/2$ harmonic spinor appear as a limit of the Seiberg--Witten monopoles?

 In this preprint I give an answer to these questions by showing that the blow-up set $Z$ can be equipped with a certain infinitesimal structure, which encodes in particular the missing piece of information about the background $\Spin^c$-structure.